 Lunch bags for little kids (and big kids … okay, and grown-ups) tend to get pretty beat up both inside and out, so durability and washability and absolute musts, and on that front, Built NY Gourmet lunch totes and kids’ lunch packs are proven favorites.
 The insulated neoprene bags have zippers (sturdier than Velcro closures), seem to resist smelliness (unlike a lot of the canvas bags we’ve had), and dry really quickly.
 They’re lightweight, BPA-free, and even the smallest, simplest versions easily fit a bento box, several snacks and an ice pack.
 Another solid choice is any of the square lunch boxes from Pottery Barn Kids/Teens.
 (The molded square shapes are easier to wipe down than the sacks, and help keep food from getting squished.)
 They’re well-made and long-lasting; they’re insulated (with food-safe vinyl); they have helpful pockets and compartments; and, well … they’re really cute.

 Locally based Tiffin Talk makes a series of cards for young kids (probably best for kindergartners on up) that are designed as a little lunchtime hello from mom and dad, with some conversation-spurring question on it, to be addressed later in the day in person. (“What animal would you most like to be?” or “Are you wearing green today?
 Do you like green?”)
-If that sounds like too much commitment, we also like the crowd-pleasing Ziplock bags with Star Wars characters as a little bit of (semi) personalized fun.
-Same goes with sandwich shapers, which are about as fast and easy a way to jazz up PB&J as you’ll find.
+They’re cute!
+We also like sandwich shapers, which are about as fast and easy a way to jazz up PB&J as you’ll find.

 Photo credit, clockwise from left: onyxcontainers.com, thermos.com, tovolo.com, lunchbots.com, kleankanteen.com and builtny.com